-Amir Sufi is Professor of Finance at the University of Chicago Booth School of Business.
+Amir Sufi is the Chicago Board of Trade Professor of Finance at the University of Chicago Booth School of Business.
 He is also a Research Associate at the National Bureau of Economic Research.
 He serves as an associate editor for the American Economic Review and the Quarterly Journal of Economics.

-Sufi graduated Phi Beta Kappa from the Walsh School of Foreign Service at Georgetown University with a bachelor's degree in economics 1999.
-He earned a PhD in economics from the Massachusetts Institute of Technology in 2005, where we was awarded the Solow Endowment Prize for Graduate Student Excellence in Teaching and Research.
+Sufi graduated Phi Beta Kappa with honors from the Walsh School of Foreign Service at Georgetown University with a bachelor's degree in economics.
+He earned a PhD in economics from the Massachusetts Institute of Technology, where he was awarded the Solow Endowment Prize for Graduate Student Excellence in Teaching and Research.
 He joined the Chicago Booth faculty in 2005.